by Irena Kavas (author)

 In the same year when Taylor was granted the patent for the dimple pattern, the Scottish inventor Frank H. Mingay was granted the patent for a liquid core golf ball by the United States Patent Office.58 The leading ballmakers of the time including Spalding liked the idea of a liquid-core ball and for much of the

 There was obviously nothing magical about radium.
 Other materials that were experimented with didn’t make much difference either.
-Thus the quest for the perfect core material continued for much of the early 20th century.
-In the meanwhile, Haskell sold both his company and patent to the Spalding Company and retired as a very wealthy man.62
+Thus the quest for the perfect core material continued throughout much of the rest of the history of golf balls.
+Meanwhile, Haskell sold both his company and patent to the Spalding Company and retired as a very wealthy man.62

 Even though the Haskell’s rubber-wound core ball is traditionally regarded as the first modern golf ball, the origins of the ball that is used by today’s pros and amateurs alike dates from the 1960s.
 At that time, an American chemical engineer named James R. Bartsch (1933-1991) entered the golf ballmaking business only to find out that he was not going to succeed unless he finds a way to reduce the cost of the materials and labour.
 He started to experiment with various synthetic materials and refused to give up until he found the perfect formula.
 Bartsch’s ball, however, wasn’t only more than twice less expensive to produce63 but it also re-introduced the concept of a solid-moulded ball.